Inwald Personality Inventory

 The Inwald Personality Inventory (IPI) is a standardized personality test of adult pathology and personality.
 The IPI is utilized by public safety services to assess the fit of possible employees in public safety and law enforcement positions.
 The assessment can also indicate deviant behavior patterns.

 The original IPI was created by Dr. Robin Inwald in 1980, and was published by Hilson Research.
 An updated version, the IPI-2, was released in 2011 by the Institute for Personality and Ability Testing, Inc. (IPAT).
 Original items from the IPI were reorganized in the creation of the current edition.
 While the IPI-2 features diagnostic criteria, it is not meant to be used as a mental health disorder diagnostic tool.

 History and use

 IPI

 The original IPI was created in 1980 by Dr. Robin Inwald and was published by Hilson Research.
 The assessment was created as a screening tool for applicants in high-risk positions, such as police candidates.
 The assessment was developed from over 2,500 pre-employment interviews with public safety officer candidates.
 Part of the purpose of the IPI was to counter the use of psychopathology tests, such as the MMPI, for the use of public safety selection tests.
 310 true/false questions were implemented in the test.
-IPAT’s Public Safety and Security Division acquired the assessment in March of 2007, requiring clinicians to pay a fee every time it was administered.
+IPAT's Public Safety and Security Division acquired the assessment in March 2007, requiring clinicians to pay a fee every time it was administered.
 The assessment contained one validity scale (Guardedness) and 25 clinical scales: